Covid hits Comoros before Cameroon clash

 Last updated on .From the section Sport Africa

-Africa Cup of Nations giant-killers Comoros will be without a goalkeeper and inspirational coach Amir Abdou when playing the biggest game in the country’s history on Monday.
+Africa Cup of Nations giant-killers Comoros face a goalkeeping crisis before the biggest game in the country’s history on Monday.

-The tournament debutants play hosts and five-time champions Cameroon in Yaounde on Monday, but their camp has been hit by 12 cases of Covid.
+The tournament debutants play hosts and five-time champions Cameroon in Yaounde on Monday, but their camp has been hit by 12 positive Covid cases including coach Amir Abdou.

-Seven players have been hit, including the two remaining goalkeepers in the squad, with number one Ben Boina out through injury.
+Seven players have been affected, including the two remaining fit keepers in the squad, Moyadh Ousseini and Ali Ahamada, with first-choice Salim Ben Boina out through injury.

 “We will do everything in our power to find a solution,” said general manager El Hadad Himidi.

-“It’s the coach and the only fit goalkeepers so the situation is really complicated.”
+Himidi added: “It’s the coach and the only fit goalkeepers, so the situation is really complicated.”

 The Confederation of African Football (Caf) ruled before the tournament that teams affected by Covid must play matches even if they have no recognised goalkeeper in their squad.